Luadoo/AdaOWQ/README.md

-# 1.Title: Adaptive Outlier Allocation Protection for Three-Tier Weight Quantization in Large Language Models
+# 1. Title: Adaptive Outlier Allocation Protection for Three-Tier Weight Quantization in Large Language Models

-## This is a submitted paper to the PeerJ Computer Science journal for review.
-When reviewers request the full code, it will be updated.
+## This is a submitted paper to the PeerJ Computer Science journal for peer review.

 # 2. Description: